Singapore (island)

-Singapore Island, also known as mainland Singapore and Pulau Ujong, is the main constituent island of the sovereign island country and city-state of the Republic of Singapore.
+Pedra Draku (Kristang)) is the main constituent island of the sovereign island country and city-state of the Republic of Singapore.
 It is located at the southern tip of the Malay Peninsula, between the Straits of Malacca and the South China Sea.
 The Singapore Strait lies to the south, while the Johor Strait lies to the north.

 The island forms the bulk of the country in terms of area, population, and prominence since areas situated on the country's smaller islands consist of military or industrial areas, except for Sentosa and Ubin Islands.
-As of 2023, Singapore's population stood close to six million, and the mainland has a land area of approximately 730 km2.
+As of the mid-2020s, Singapore's population stood over six million, and the mainland has a land area of approximately 730 km2.

 Etymology

-Temasek was the early recorded name of a settlement on the site of today's Singapore, although the island itself wasn't specifically defined.
-Meanwhile, Pulau Ujong was one of the earliest references to Singapore Island.
-The 3rd-century Chinese reference to Pú Luó Zhōng (蒲羅中) corresponds to the local reference Pulau Ujong (Malay for "Island at the End").
+Temasek was the early recorded name of a settlement on the site of modern Singapore, although the island itself was not specifically defined.
+A 3rd-century Chinese reference to 蒲羅中 (Pú Luó Zhōng) corresponds to the local name Pulau Ujong (lit.
+'Island at the End' in Malay).